yamerooo123/ResearchNBugBountyEncyclopedia/Researches/Skyrim/Findings.md

 Source: https://en.uesp.net/wiki/Skyrim_Mod:Save_File_Format
 ```

 Next, what i am thinking right now is to find a compiler so that I can see what the file actually looks like.
+I decided to use IDA decompiler for the reverse engineering task.